rubenvp8510/tempo-query-generator/README.md

 # Tempo Query Load Generator

 A Go-based tool for generating controlled query load against Tempo's search API.
 This tool is designed to simulate realistic query patterns for performance testing and capacity planning.
+It supports both search queries and full trace retrieval, simulating real-world user workflows where users search for traces and then view detailed trace information.

 ## Table of Contents